mrnugget/fzz/README.md

 Then use `:grep` in Vim to start it. **fzz** will then fill the quickfix window with its results.

-### Interactively search through files with ag and open them in your favorite editor
+### Interactively search files and open the results in your editor

 Put this in your shell config and configure it to use your favorite editor: